drcarenhan/COMP90042_2024/README.md

 NOTE: If you do not respond your group member by the Group Revision Due, and your group member requests for working as an individual, you must work the Project individually (or without that team member).

 **Leaderboard**
-The leaderboard will be opened from 16 April to 24 May, 2024, 11:59PM, which is two days before the Project submission due.
+The leaderboard competition will run from 16 April to 24 May, 2024, 11:59PM.
+Note that the closing date is two days before the Final Submission due date.